Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Mookie Betts vs. Marlins Preview, Player Prop Bets - August 19

-Mookie Betts -- with a slugging percentage of .658 in his past 10 games, including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Eury Perez on the mound, on August 19 at 3:00 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.432 batting average in his past 10 games), take on starting pitcher Braxton Garrett and the Miami Marlins at Dodger Stadium, Saturday at 9:10 PM ET.

-In his previous game, he hit a home run while going 1-for-2 against the Marlins.
+In his most recent game, he hit a home run while going 1-for-2 against the Marlins.

 Mookie Betts Game Info & Props vs. the Marlins